emirhansoylu/Carplace/README.md

 - PhotoFragment launches when image tapped on DetailFragment
 - PhotoFragment's and DetailFragment's image positions are same.
 If one of them updated, the other will be updated.
 - Image inside PhotoFragment calls the biggest resouliton of image and ImageView is zoomable.

-- The one known issue is ListingFragment refreshing after navigating back from DetailFragment.
-I hope I could solve this bug before anyone reads this line.